Notice: There is no legacy documentation available for this item, so you are seeing the current documentation.

 As a follow up to our FAQ on Why doesn’t the title and description I set appear in search results?, this article describes how you can check your index status in Google search results.

-So why do you need to check your index status?
+Why do you need to check your index status?

 The answer is that you spend time optimizing your site for search engines and you want to know when those changes are reflected in search results.